execlibs/mesa-amd/README.md

 **Installation:**

-copy mesafhs in /usr and mesa-amd in /bin
+copy mesafhs in /usr, mesa-amd in /bin, radeon_icd.x86_64.json in /usr/share/vulkan/icd.d If such a file exists, simply overwrite it.

 **How to use:**